Mining self-similarity: Label super-resolution with epitomic representations: Code

 \section{Code}

-We provide sample code here: \url{https://github.com/anthonymlortiz/epitomes_lsr}.
-The code includes an example of a $2\times$ downsampled $2\times2$km tile of aerial imagery and the associated high-res and low-res labels.
+We provide sample code at \url{https://github.com/anthonymlortiz/epitomes_lsr}.
+The folder \texttt{data/} includes an example of a $2\times$ downsampled $2\times2$km tile of aerial imagery and the associated high-res and low-res labels.
 Run the notebook \texttt{train\_epitome.ipynb} to visualize the iterations of epitome training on this area.
 Run \texttt{self\_epitomic\_sr.ipynb} to visualize single-image label super-resolution.
 (The corresponding static HTML files can also be used for viewing.
 Some outputs of the first notebook are shown in Fig.~\ref{fig:epitome_iterations}.)

-We feel that the code sample is small enough and clear enough that the reader can play with it immediately, perhaps even with their own data.
+The training code is short and clear, and we feel that it can serve in lieu of pseudocode.
+The reader can immediately run it, perhaps even with their own data.